Melindrea/PLAuth/README.md

 </pre>
 Set the driver as "plauth" in the config/(:any)/auth.php

+In the config file, you can modify the view used and where to redirect when the user have signed-in.
+You can also change the mail texts and headers.

 ##Notes
 This is my first Open Source project, I hope I'm doing everything as it should be.
 Please tell me if I'm doing something wrong!

+The mail is sent using the PHP mail() function.
+When Laravel 4 will be out, I'll use the new Laravel Mail class.